LiamCoop/LiamCoop/README.md

 # 👋 Welcome!

-I'm Liam, a Software Engineer based in Canada, I'm currently working as a Lead Developer at [EducationPlannerBC](https://www.educationplannerbc.ca/){:target="\_blank"}, working primarily in Go and TypeScript.
+I'm Liam, a Software Engineer based in Canada, I'm currently working as a Lead Developer at [EducationPlannerBC](https://www.educationplannerbc.ca/), During the day I work primarily in Go and TypeScript, but I've been wrestling with Rust lately and loving it.

 ## 🌟 Featured Projects